-Donation of software suit for use by Earth and Environmental Science students
+Donation of software suite for use by Earth and Environmental Science students

 The MOVE package allows users to build 3D models of the subsurface and calculate how much deformation has occurred in a region (due to plate tectonic movements).
 One of its main uses is to model what rocks looked like before they were deformed.
 The software is widely used by geologists in the resources industry, but is equally applicable to those interested in mapping the subsurface to map groundwater resources and for carbon dioxide sequestration – the software will therefore be a valuable tool for students wishing to pursue careers in a range of fields.